What is Rheumatoid Arthritis?

 - Ice – Ice helps reduce inflammation in muscles and joints by constricting blood vessels and preventing fluids from leaking into surrounding tissues.
 It would help if you tried icing your joints after any significant activity or at the end of the day.
 This can minimise the inflammation resulting from daily activities.

-- Being aware of how your daily habits and activities influence your symptoms is very important.
+- Knowing how your daily habits and activities influence your symptoms is very important.
 Overexertion can increase your pain and symptoms, while underactivity can have similar effects.
 Learning about activity pacing through diaries and activity management strategies can help you achieve what you want, but with less pain or discomfort.

 Treat Your Muscles

 - A quality remedial massage may be just the relief your muscles need.
 Treat yourself to a good rub down with someone you trust.
-The benefits vary from person to person but may include decreased pain and muscle stiffness associated with your arthritis, increased circulation, and an improvement in your sleep and immune functions.
+The benefits vary from person to person but may include decreased pain and muscle stiffness associated with arthritis, increased circulation, and improved sleep and immune functions.
 Mentally, massage can also reduce stress and depression.
 Besides all that, massage feels good!

 For more advice, please ask your Rheumatology Physiotherapist, Doctor or Rheumatologist.